El Camino de Santiago de Compostela - What is it?

 In the Middle Ages as many as one million people a year funneled in to the trail, completing their voyages at the reputed burial site of St. James.

-Later the trail fell into disuse, but in recent years it has grown in popularity, with 100,000 people, more or less arriving in Santiago.
+Later the trail fell into disuse, but in recent years it has grown in popularity, with more or less 100,000 people, arriving annually in Santiago.
 With its excellent infrastructure, picturesque scenery, and special mystique, it is highly attractive to contemporary walkers.

 Unlike their Medieval counterparts, after reaching Santiago, most people today don’t face the prospect of turning around and walking all the way back.